tkmfujise/ReDScribe/README.md

 I have created a DSL( [demo/addons/redscribe/mrblib/actor.rb](https://github.com/tkmfujise/ReDScribe/blob/main/demo/addons/redscribe/mrblib/actor.rb) ).

-`-->{ do_something }` is a unit of execution, and defined execution units run in a loop.
+`-->{ do_something }` is a unit of execution, and defined execution units execute one after another in a loop.

-Call `tick` from a GDScript, then each actor will execute the next step in the cycle and emit a signal containing all instance variables (e.g., `@speed`) as a Dictionary.
+Call `tick` from a GDScript, then each actor will execute its next step in the cycle and emit a signal containing all instance variables (e.g., `@speed`) as a Dictionary.

 Create a *boot.rb* file.